Testing the Correlations between X-ray Spectral Properties and Polarization for High Synchrotron Peaked Blazars: Observations and Data Reduction

 \subsection{NuSTAR}

 NuSTAR data were reduced using HEASOFT v6.34.
 Source spectra were extracted from circular regions 60\arcsec{} in radius, while background spectra were extracted from circular regions 100\arcsec{} in radius.
-The background became stronger than the sources at energies above 50 keV, so only energies 3.0 - 50.0 keV were used in the spectral fitting.
+We used energies 3.0 - 50.0 keV in the spectral fitting.
+We tested restricting the uppermost energy to where the source became fainter than background, and the results were within 99\% confidence uncertainties, so we kept the uppermost noticed energy at 50.0 keV for all sources.